shiuandai/Twitter-Clone/README.md

 })
 ```
 **[⬆ back to top](#table-of-contents)**
-### 2.3 - Find the tweet obj & increase the like number
+### 2.3 - Find the tweet obj and increase the like number

 ```js
 import { tweetsData } from './data.js'